 Learn From It

 You know those super annoying people who say “everything happens for a reason” or “there’s a lesson in everything.”
 Well sorry, but I’m about to be one of them (and I HATE those people, so bear with me).
 Here’s the thing.
-For most of us, we don’t have the luxury of wasting our time and resources because both are likely somewhat limited.
+For most of us, we don’t have the luxury of wasting our time and resources because both are likely limited.
 Therefore, I have to make the most of everything I have.
-I am nothing if not efficient – if I have to take a meeting in a far-away part of the state, I will plan networking meetings and other business opportunities just to take advantage of the disruption to my schedule.
+I am nothing if not efficient.
+If I have to take a meeting in a far-away part of the state, I will plan networking meetings and other business opportunities just to take advantage of the disruption to my schedule.
 So it’s no surprise, then, that I try to make the most out of criticism and rejection.

 - Does any part of this feel true?